CursorHop

 Can I try CursorHop before buying?

 7-day free trial, no credit card, every feature unlocked at the 5-device cap.
 Plus a 14-day full refund on any purchase.
-ShareMouse offers a free version but it ships with watermarks and gates headline features behind a paid upgrade.
+ShareMouse offers a feature-gated free edition (no clipboard, no file transfer, no encryption, and a 20-30 minute cutoff if you trigger paid features) and has no refund policy on its paid licenses.

 Every feature, no watermark.